-At the Pritzker School of Molecular Engineering, a core leadership team manages our operations and academic affairs.
-Deans and directors work together to promote Pritzker Molecular Engineering’s (PME) values and fulfill our mission.
+At the Pritzker School of Molecular Engineering (PME), a core leadership team manages our operations and academic affairs.
+Our deans work together to promote Pritzker Molecular Engineering’s values and fulfill our mission.
 You can learn more about PME leadership below.

 Matthew Tirrell, a pioneering researcher in the fields of biomolecular engineering and nanotechnology, is Dean of the Pritzker School of Molecular Engineering.